Rena-Puente/CAPSTONE/CODIGO/CAPSTONE/infotex/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Troubleshooting

+If you see the error `Project "cli" is missing a required property "root"`, double-check that you are running Angular CLI commands from the project root (the folder that contains `angular.json`).
+Running `ng serve` or other CLI commands from nested folders such as `src/app` will trigger this error because the CLI cannot locate the workspace configuration file from there.